vpec/Recoreon/README.md

 in the file named **graph04.xml**.
 This graph is represented in XML format.

 After that, in order to take advantage of the semantic search, a terminological model that describe the terms used to describe the resources was created.
-This terminological model was designed following the **skos shcema**.
+This terminological model was designed following the **skos schema**.
 This model provided a hierarchy of the terms used in the queries, synonyms, and other terms also used in the metadata of the collection that could be considered as specializations of the terms of the queries and allow to improve the exhaustiveness of the search.
 The skos model can be found in the file **skos04.xml**.